Aselisewine/SVM-BASED-CURE-MODEL-MIXED-CASE-DATA/README.md

 A5.
 The function "Turnbull()" estimates the baseline survival function using the Turnbull baseline Estimator.

 A6.
 The function "em.svm.MIC()" is the support vector machine-based EM algorithm to estimate the model parameters and different quantities of interest.

+A7.
+The function "smcure.svm.MIC()" is used to estimates the semi-parametric mixture cure rate model